JorgeMaker/SimpleFOCStudio/README.md

 </p>

 #### Custom Commands

-You can define your own custom commands defined in your sketch if you extend the Commander interface as is explained [here](https://docs.simplefoc.com/commander_interface)
+You can create your own custom commands if you [extend the Commnader interface](https://docs.simplefoc.com/commander_interface) in your sketch.
+This can be used for example to do things like change register settings for SPI devicesor any oyher functionality.
+Each custom command has a name and a value as yoy can see at the bellow image.

 <p align="center">
   <img src="./DOC/customCommands.png">
 </p>
-Once you have added each custom command in order to execute each of them you have to select it and once selected press the space key (⎵) or right arrow key (→).
+Once you have added each custom command in order to execute it you just need to select it and once selected press the space key (⎵) or right arrow key (→).

 #### Integrated serial terminal